Ronald Gene Simmons: Trial for family murders

-Simmons was later asked by his attorney why he had sucker punched the prosecutor.
-Simmons replied, “I am in control, I am in control.”
+When his attorney asked why he had punched the prosecutor, Simmons replied, "I am in control, I am in control."
 Harris thought it was intended to sabotage any defense that might be offered.
-Simmons sought no sympathy from the jury and aimed for a death sentence, even striking the prosecutor to ensure it.
+Simmons sought no sympathy from the jury and aimed for a death sentence, even striking Bynum to ensure it.

+Pope County Sheriff James Bolin said he thought the incident was calculated, adding, "A minute and a half after the incident, he was grinning and composed."
+Bolin sat directly to the left of Simmons for the rest of the proceedings.

 Sometime later, in one of their confidential, off-the-record meetings, Ann Jansen spoke with Simmons about hitting the prosecutor.
 She asked, "Gene, what did you do?"
 He smirked and replied, "MNM," explaining it stood for "mitigating or mitigation neutralizing maneuver."
-He wanted the jury's last impression to be an act of violence to secure a death penalty.
+He wanted the jury's last impression to be an act of violence to secure the death penalty.